 How are people with disabilities doing financially?

 So, if our administration is regulating special needs funding so tight, the same administration can adopt laws that make everybody rich overnight.
 But the struggle with poverty is too profitable for the banking system.
-As long as everybody is in the red, there will be room for even more debt – for many, a sad truth; for the few “chosen”, a profitable business.
+As long as everybody is in the red, there will be room for even more debt – for many, a sad truth; for a chosen few, a profitable business.

 Studying personal finances is a way of fighting for financial freedom.
 There are many books on this topic, and a very well known author is Dave Ramsey, for sure.
-But when it comes to helping adults with special needs and their caregivers get better control over their monthly income and expenses, National Disability Institute got really involved and prepared an Inclusive Financial Education Toolkit which is available for free to download.
+But when it comes to helping adults with special needs and their caregivers get better control over their monthly income and expenses, the National Disability Institute got really involved and prepared an Inclusive Financial Education Toolkit which is available for free to download.
 I know it’s hard to accept, but if you really want to take saving money seriously, then you can make it work around a strict budget by learning to focus on needs rather than wants.
+After all, saving money is one of the most important things for individuals with disabilities to focus on when trying to find special needs housing.

 Special needs education

-Access to education is important for children with special needs and their parents as well.
+Special needs housing is not the only thing people with disabilities need to worry about; access to education is important for children with special needs and their parents is imperative as well.
 For example, a parent whose child was diagnosed with autism will want to learn more about this condition and how to accept it and live with it, while taking their child to occupational therapy, speech therapy or physical therapy.

 There are kids with learning disabilities (LD) as well – one in three parents is not prepared to take on the challenge, and only a third are optimistic about their ability to cope.
 Learning disability puts kids at higher risks for bullying.
 66% of kids with learning disabilities are boys.
 Among the common learning impairments are dyslexia, dysgraphia, dyscalculia, and dyspraxia.
 Almost half of the adults with LD are employed and usually earn $25,000 or less per year.